exasol/sqlalchemy-exasol/doc/user_guide/pooling/session_reset.rst

 Currently there is no command in Exasol to reset the current session.

-However, the application could use the default value "commit" for ``Pool.reset_on_return``, listen to event `reset <reset_>`_, and execute additional commands to reset the session as desired, see :ref:`example_session_reset` in our list of examples.
+However, the application could use the default value "rollback" for ``Pool.reset_on_return``, listen to event `reset <reset_>`_, and execute additional commands to reset the session as desired, see :ref:`example_session_reset` in our list of examples.